Rekiahhinton/technical-writing-portfolio/docs/api_mastery/spotify_oauth.md

 ## Overview

 OAuth 2.0 is a universal authorization framework.
 It allows users to grant third-party access to their sensitive data with proper authentication.
-This is useful for developers who would like to access data from Spotify users.
+This is useful for developers to be able to access data from Spotify users.

 This guide teaches REST-familiar developers how to authenticate with the Spotify Web API using OAuth 2.0.